-Introduction to the STaTS 2 Framework
+Introduction to the Supply Teachers and Education Recruitment Framework

-The Supply Teachers and Temporary Staff 2 (STaTS 2) framework, known formally as RM6376, is being developed by Crown Commercial Service (CCS) as the successor to RM6238.
-With a projected value of £650 million over four years, it will provide public sector education establishments across the UK with access to high-quality supply teachers, educational support staff, and non-teaching personnel.
+The Supply Teachers and Education Recruitment framework, known formally as RM6376, is being developed by the Crown Commercial Service (CCS).
+Previously known as STaTS 2, it will replace the outgoing Supply Teachers and Temporary Staff (STaTS) framework (RM6238).
+With a projected value of £650 million over four years, the new framework will provide public sector education establishments across the UK with access to high-quality supply teachers, educational support staff, and non-teaching personnel.

-Who Can Use the STaTS 2 Framework?
+Who Can Use the Supply Teachers and Education Recruitment Framework?

-STaTS 2 is not open to independent (for-profit) schools but is available to public education institutions, including:
+The Supply Teachers and Education Recruitment framework (previously STaTS 2) is not open to independent (for-profit) schools but is available to public education institutions, including:

 Eligible Buyers | Examples |